-For scrupulous committing into this discipline is easy.
-The major issue that may arise is they exagerrate it.
-Based on my experience, I sacrificed many things that I could not even track them anymore which drained me mentally.
+For scrupulous committing to this discipline is easy.
+The major issue that may arise is they exaggerate it.
+Based on my experience, I sacrificed many things that I could not even track anymore which drained me mentally.
 And this must stop!
-What I could highly suggest is choosing one, and sticking into it.
+What I could highly suggest is choosing one, and sticking to it.

 ERP in Fasting and Abstinence

-Like what I would always recommend in my other posts, Exposure and Response Prevention Therapy could help alleviating OCD in this practice.
+Like what I would always recommend in my other posts, Exposure and Response Prevention Therapy could help alleviate OCD in this practice.